Medicine info: Brand names

 Liver function tests

-Liver function tests are blood tests that can provide information about how your liver is working.
+Liver function tests are blood tests that can check how your liver is working.
+Find out what LFTs test for and what your results may mean